 - Prepare for spider season

 In the case of spiders, not only will a clean home provide fewer places for them to hide, but it will also make it less likely that small insects will be around for them to eat.
-Spiders rely on other insects for food.
+Spiders rely on other insects for food, so you want to prevent those insects too; cover pet foods, take out recycling often or move it outdoors, prevent fruit flies, and clean up kitchen messes.
 Without a reliable food source, and with fewer hiding spots, it will be harder for them to stay.

 Some web-building spiders tend to make their home high up in the corners of the ceiling.
 Take a look around, often these webs can be sucked up in a vacuum cleaner or at least knocked down with an extending duster.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

 Clean and Tidy Up Your Basement and Storage Areas